Skip to page content

 Minor risks

-- Urinary tract infections such as cystitis may happen in about 1 in 6 women
+• Urinary tract infections such as cystitis may happen in about 1 in every 6 women.

 More serious risks

-- Injuries to the bladder, ureters (narrow tubes between the bladder and the kidneys), bowel or blood vessels, requiring further surgery, blood transfusion or longer admission
+• Injuries to the bladder, ureters (narrow tubes between the bladder and the kidneys), bowel or blood vessels, requiring further surgery, a blood transfusion or a longer admission.

-- Blood loss can sometimes be heavy during the surgery and this may mean that you need a blood transfusion
+• Blood loss can sometimes be heavy during the surgery and this may mean that you will need a blood transfusion.

-- Less pain after surgery than having ‘open’ (traditional) surgery
+• Less pain after the surgery than having ‘open’ (traditional) surgery.

 Will I need a catheter?

-The catheter is usually removed the day after your surgery.
+The catheter is usually removed the day after surgery.

 When can I resume my normal diet?

-You may be able to drink a few hours after your surgery, until then you will have a drip into your cannula to provide extra fluid.
+You may be able to have a drink a few hours after your surgery, until then you will be given fluids via the cannula in your arm.
 You will usually be eating and drinking normally within a day of the surgery.

 How long will I be in hospital?